Leaside Baseball Association Constitution and By-Laws

 4.11 Voting at Meetings of Members.

-(iii) Proxy Voting.
+(b) Proxy Voting.
 Subject to 4.11, every Member entitled to vote at a meeting of Members may, by means of a proxy, appoint a proxy holder, or one or more alternate proxy holders, to attend and vote on behalf of the Member.
-In respect of all Members other than Team Members the proxy holder must be a Member.
-In the case of a Team Member the proxy may be another Member or a Team Delegate.
 A proxy must:

-(iv) Proxy Holder.
-A proxy holder will only hold a maximum of two (2) proxies in addition to their own vote.
+(c) Proxy Holder.
+A proxy holder may only hold a maximum of two (2) proxies in addition to their own vote.

-(v) Determination of Votes.
-Votes will be determined by a show of hands, orally, ballot, or electronic ballot, unless a secret or recorded ballot is requested by a Member.
+(d) Determination of Votes.
+Votes will be determined by a show of hands, orally, ballot, or electronic ballot except in the case of elections which require a secret ballot, unless a secret or recorded ballot is requested by a Member.

 ARTICLE 5